UofMontreal-Multiexpo/uom.dat/README.md

 ## Purpose

+This package is about **R processing, analysis and visualization tools**.
+The main analysis approaches included are **Frequent Itemset Mining**[^1], **Spectrosome**[^2], **Association Rules**[^1] and **Maximum Cumulative Ratio**[^3].

-The development of these tools is part of a research study led by **Jérôme Lavoué** (Professor at [University of Montreal](https://recherche.umontreal.ca/english/home/), department of environmental health and occupational health) whose title is "Portrait of multiexposure situations in the workplace in Quebec from occupational exposure databases".
+The development of this package is part of a research study led by **Jérôme Lavoué** (Professor at [University of Montreal](https://recherche.umontreal.ca/english/home/), department of environmental health and occupational health) whose title is "Portrait of multiexposure situations in the workplace in Quebec from occupational exposure databases".
+The essence of this study is to explore several occupational exposure databases to identify and describe patterns of co-occurrence of chemicals as defined, for example, by the presence of measurements showing detected concentrations for the same occupation within the same company.
+The work performed led to the creation of several R packages, including `uom.dat` (generic analysis tools), [uom.agents](https://github.com/UofMontreal-Multiexpo/uom.agents) (chemical agent data) and [uom.usis](https://github.com/UofMontreal-Multiexpo/uom.usis) (occupational exposure data).

-This package is about **R processing, analysis and visualization tools** initially designed for processing data from occupational exposure databases, especially for the concept of multiexposure.

-Main analytical approaches are **Frequent Itemset Mining**, **Spectrosome**, **Association Rules** and **Maximum Cumulative Ratio**.
+Although these tools were created for the study of occupational exposures to chemicals, they can be used in any field.

+[^1]: Naulaerts, S., Meysman, P., Bittremieux, W., Vu, T. N., Vanden Berghe, W., Goethals, B., & Laukens, K. (2015).
+A primer to frequent itemset mining for bioinformatics. *Briefings in Bioinformatics, 16*(2), 216‑231.
+[^2]: Bosson-Rieutort, D., de Gaudemaris, R., & Bicout, D. J. (2018).
+The spectrosome of occupational health problems. *PLoS ONE, 13*(1), e0190196.
+[^3]: Price, P. S., & Han, X. (2011).
+Maximum cumulative ratio (MCR) as a tool for assessing the value of performing a cumulative risk assessment. *International Journal of Environmental Research and Public Health, 8*(6), 2212‑2225.

 ## Installation